-My favorite menu item?
-Cosmo's Creation Sandwich, made with eggs, cheese, bacon, thick salami, tomato, lettuce AND the bread of your choice.
-There's like six different kinds to choose from and the home fries that come with it are, in my humble opinion, the best in Montreal.
+Try Cosmo's Creation Sandwich, made with eggs, cheese, bacon, thick salami, tomato, lettuce and the bread of your choice.
+There's like six different kinds to choose from and the home fries that come with it are are among the best in Montreal.

 One final note: closing time, while officially 5 p.m., can be as early as 4 p.m.
 The diner closes shop early if customers wind down.

 When: Tuesday to Sunday 7 a.m. to 5 p.m.

 Location: 5843 Sherbrooke West, corner of Draper; (514) 486-3814

 Getting there: Vendôme MetroContinue to 10 of 20 below.

 10 of 20